Little Girl Blue (album): Little Girl Blue (1992 Extended Version)

-Little Girl Blue was reissued by Bethlehem in 1992 on CD (Bethlehem 30042), with the three additional tracks from the 1957 session which had previously appeared during the 1959–1962 period as 7"-vinyl single tracks (either A-sides or B-sides) and on the vinyl compilation album Nina Simone and Her Friends.
+Little Girl Blue was reissued by Bethlehem in 1992 on CD (Bethlehem 30042), with the three additional tracks from the 1957 session that had previously appeared during the 1959–1962 period as 7"-vinyl single tracks (either A-sides or B-sides) and on the vinyl compilation album Nina Simone and Her Friends.

 Jazz as Played in an Exclusive Side Street Club (2002 Remaster)

-In 2002, the album was remastered and reissued under the subtitle of the original title, Jazz as Played in an Exclusive Side Street Club, by Charly / Snapper Music (SNAP 216 CD).
+In 2002, the album was remastered and reissued under the subtitle of its original title, Jazz as Played in an Exclusive Side Street Club, by Charly / Snapper Music (SNAP 216 CD).
 As well as including the three session tracks like the 1992 re-issue, this album also included – anachronistically – "My Baby Just Cares for Me (Extended Version)".
-When the reissued single had been a hit in 1987, there was also a twelve-inch single mix created, named the "Special Extended Smoochtime Version", with a 5.23 running time.
-This is the version of the track that is labelled "My Baby Just Cares for Me (Extended Version)" and closes Jazz as Played in an Exclusive Side Street Club.
+When the reissued single was a hit in 1987, there was also a twelve-inch single mix created, named the "Special Extended Smoochtime Version", with a 5.23 running time.
+This is the version of the track that is labeled "My Baby Just Cares for Me (Extended Version)" and closes Jazz as Played in an Exclusive Side Street Club.